MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/implementation-strategy-define-strategy-deployment-release.md

 ---
-title: Plan your deployment and release
+title: Plan your solution deployment and release
 description: Learn how to plan the deployment and release of your Dynamics 365 solution, based on your business goals and needs. ms.date: 04/27/2023 ms.topic: conceptual